Bhattacharya-Lab/lociPARSE/README.md

 5. The script will generate features for every ID listed in Input/input.txt and store in individual folder inside 'Feature' folder.
 Then it will run inference and store predicted molecular-level lDDT (pMoL) and predicted nucleotide-wise lDDT (pNuL) in "score.txt" in individual folder inside 'Prediction' folder.

-6. First line in the output "score.txt" shows pMol score.
+6. First line in the output "score.txt" shows pMoL score.
 Each of the subsequent lines sepcify 2 columns: column-1: nucleotide index in PDB and column-2: pNuL score.